The Cheapest Auto Insurance Companies in New Hampshire in 2026

 Cheapest full coverage

-Most drivers should consider full coverage since it protects both other people and your vehicle in an accident.
+Most drivers should consider full coverage since it protects both other people and your vehicle in an at-fault accident.
 If you finance or lease your car, your lender likely requires you to have a full-coverage auto policy.

 Beyond basic liability, full coverage typically includes comprehensive and collision coverage.
-Comprehensive insurance covers things like theft, vandalism, and weather damage.
+Comprehensive insurance covers losses like theft, vandalism, and weather damage.
 Collision insurance covers accidents with other cars and objects like signs and fences.

-For full coverage, New Hampshire drivers pay an average of $90 per month.
+For full coverage, New Hampshire drivers pay an average of $83 per month.
 But several insurers offer full coverage for close to what you’d pay for liability-only insurance.

 The chart below highlights the five most affordable full-coverage insurers in New Hampshire, based on Compare.com data.